 The Wolf’s Last Word

-Alpinestars Tech 7 Enduro boots are really impressive overall but one major critique brings them down in my overall rating.
-If you live in dry climates where moisture or water are seldom seen, then I’d highly suggest you give them a try.
-If you spend a decent amount of time riding in rain, muddy, wet or damp conditions, you should know these boots do not offer much protection.
+Alpinestars Tech 7 Enduro Boots are really impressive overall but one major critique brings them down in my overall rating.
+If you live in dry climates where moisture or water is seldom seen, then I’d highly suggest you give them a try.
+If you spend a decent amount of time riding in rainy, muddy, wet or damp conditions, you should know these boots do not offer much protection.

-Beyond my critique regarding the moisture protection, Alpinestars has made one of my all-time favorite boots.
-During the summer months these boots will probably be at the top of my gear bag as they offer incredible peg feel, mobility and access to the shifter and brake pedal.
+Beyond my critique regarding moisture protection, Alpinestars has made one of my all-time favorite boots.
+During the summer months, these boots will probably be at the top of my gear bag as they offer incredible peg feel, mobility, and access to the shifter and brake pedal.
 The slim toe box makes shifting on the move a breeze and the biomechanical hinge lets my feet move freely on or off the bike.
-The fit, comfort and aesthetic all combine to make this $369 boot feel like you spent a whole lot more.
+The fit, comfort and aesthetics all combine to make this $369 boot feel like you spent a whole lot more.
 I just hope they’ve got a water-proof version coming down the pipe in the near future.